-Find out more about NHS Ayrshire & Arran on their website.
+Find out more about NHS Ayrshire and Arran.

 NHS Borders is responsible for providing health care services to protect and improve the health of the people of the Borders and plan services for the local population.
-They focus clearly on health outcomes and people’s experience of their local NHS system; promote integrated health and community planning by working closely with other local organisations; and provide a single focus of accountability for the performance of the local NHS system.
+They focus clearly on:

 NHS Dumfries and Galloway serves a population of over 148,000 but within a large geographical area of about 2,400 square miles.
 Dumfries and Galloway stretches from Langholm in the East to Drummore in the West, and from Kirkconnel and Carsphairn in the North down to Sandyhills on the Solway Coast.
 The health board employs around 4500 staff excluding GPs and Dentists.

-Find out more about NHS Dumfries and Galloway on their website.
+Find out more about NHS Dumfries and Galloway.

 NHS Forth Valley is governed by a Board of Directors and is accountable to the Cabinet Secretary for Health and Wellbeing through the Scottish Government Health Directorate.

-The Health Board serves a population of around 300,000 in an area which covers the heart of Scotland.
+The Health Board serves a population of around 300,000 in an area that covers the heart of Scotland.

-Find out more about NHS Greater Glasgow and Clyde on their website.
+Find out more about NHS Greater Glasgow and Clyde.

 NHS Highland serves a population of approximately 310,000 residents.
 It provides a wide range of services across the largest land area of any health authority in Scotland.
 Operational front-line services are provided through two distinct operational units, which are Highland Health and Social Care Partnership and Argyll and Bute Health and Social Care Partnership.